-On 27 November 2013, EOS imaging acquired all the shares of OneFit Medical for €4 million, of which €0.5 million was paid in cash and €3.5 million by the issuance to former OneFit Médical shareholders of 603,449 stand alone warrants for EOS Imaging shares.
+On 27 November 2013, EOS imaging acquired all the shares of OneFit Médical for €4 million, of which €0.5 million was paid in cash and €3.5 million by the issuance to OneFit Médical of 603,449 stand alone warrants for EOS Imaging shares.

-The acquisition memorandum of understanding provided for an earn-out clause of €1 million, tied to achieving regulatory and revenue objectives, to be paid to the former shareholders in OneFit Médical as a grant of 1,810,347 warrants (BSA) to subscribe for 172,416 new shares in EOS Imaging.
+The acquisition memorandum of understanding provided for an earn-out clause of €1 million, tied to achieving regulatory and revenue objectives, to be paid to OneFit Médical as a grant of 1,810,347 warrants (BSA) to subscribe for 172,416 new shares of EOS Imaging.

-Taking into account the partial achievement of the objectives as at 31 December 2014, this earn-out of €1 million has been reduced to €750,000.
+Taking into account the partial achievement of the objectives at 31 December 2014, this earn-out of €1 million has been reduced to €750,000.
 With regard to the future economic advantages that the Group believes it can obtain from the acquisition of OneFit Médical, the acquisition price of €5 million including the entire earn-out has been maintained and the difference has been accounted for as financial revenue in 2014.